- Waterfall hike followed by a soak in Tabacón’s hot springs

 After breakfast, you’ll head toward Monteverde, known as the "Green Lung” of Costa Rica due to its biodiversity.
 Located in the mountainous northwest region of the country, Monteverde is famed for its 26,000-acre Cloud Forest Reserve, home to countless wildlife species.
 Suspension bridges throughout allow for walks above the forest canopy, with plenty of opportunities to spot the colorfully-plumed resplendent quetzal.
 The reserve’s marked trails pass through exotic fauna and flora, including 500 orchid species (with new types discovered regularly).

 After check-in at your hotel, you’ll spend the afternoon at the Sky Adventures Park, where you’ll have your pick of ways to explore the cloud forest: zip-lining for the action-inclined, sky tram trips for a panoramic perspective, or walks along suspension bridges for up-close encounters with elusive bird species and other wildlife.
+For more zip-lining information, read this article.

 Take the evening to enjoy nearby Santa Elena, a town with a heavy Quaker influence that’s known for excellent coffee and cheese.
 Here are a few restaurant suggestions: